oakinyelure/TimeT/README.md

         getTimeInstance(): Date;
         add(argument: string | TimeT);
         Validators: ValidatorInterface; // Create this interface
-        Helpers: HelpersInterface; // create this interface
+        Helpers: IHelper; // create this interface
         Priotize(): IPriotize; // Check section on using Priotize for API }
  ```